daphnetrm/daphnetrm.github.io/_tabs/teaching.md

 # Introduction to Homomorphic Encryption
 ## 2022-2025

-Course coordinator : Mirelle Fouquet
+Course coordinator : Mireille Fouquet

 The [Asymmetric Cryptography](https://master.math.u-paris.fr/modules/m2mic-crypto-asym) course in the M2 Mathematics, Computer Science, Cryptology, and Security program at Paris Cité University is a 3 ECTS module organized over one semester with approximately 20 hours of lectures and 30 hours of practical work.
 Its objective is to provide an understanding of public-key cryptography protocols and their underlying mathematical foundations.
 Thus, the mathematical structures and hard problems underlying the security of cryptosystems are studied alongside encryption algorithms.
 In this context, I have taught the basics of homomorphic encryption during a 2 hours course.